ucsb-cs56/w20/_lab/lab07c.md

 If your application loads, but you get a `500 Application Error` when you try to do a login, there are two possible causes:
 * Make sure you provisioned your `Heroku Postgres` database as a Heroku Add on (see step 18a).
    * You can tell if you did it by looking under `Settings`, `Reveal Config Vars` for `DATABASE_URL`.
 If it's there, you are good.
-* Make sure that you added this extra line into the `application.properties`.
+* Make sure that you added this extra line into the `application.properties` (Step 15b).
 This line was not in the first version of the lab; we caught the error about 8:30pm Friday 11/22.
    ```
    spring.jpa.generate-ddl=true
    ```